 Just one more observation regarding the larger Tarot Facebook groups.
 Some of these groups claim to have 10, 20 or 30 thousand members.
 However, at a closer look, you will notice that rarely one post has more than 100 likes, and generally speaking, active members are considerably few.

-The only way to promote yourself and your product is through social media.
+The only way to promote yourself and your product are through social media.
 You have to develop consistent followers base everywhere you can: Facebook, Tweeter, YouTube, Instagram, Tumblr, Behance, LinkedIn, Pinterest, and so on.
 Probably you should dedicate for each one of them one day per week.
 It is actually another full-time job.
 The problem is that you already have a full-time job and get another may just simply not be physically and mentally possible.
 Nobody is going to pay you back all these working hours, and all your effort might not get you

 the results you may expect.
 For example, it is a common tactic to gain a large number of followers that someone starts following you, then you follow her or him back, but when you do that, she or he will unfollow you and move over to another account.
 With this trick, someone constantly gains followers and keep the number of followed accounts lower.
 It is a permanent battle, and sometimes it feels like no matter what you do, you will always lose.

 You can post much as you want on your Facebook timeline, you should be conscious that only about 6 to 9 %, and generally the same 9 % will see what you are posting because of the algorithms and the default Facebook settings.
 Practically, you will have to contact and convince your possible customers individually.
 However, reaching out individually might put you just as well in trouble.
-When I sent out a private message to inform people about my recent work someone has replied me:
+When I sent out a private message to inform people about my recent work someone has replied to me:

 “Attila, I have been excited to watch your progress and campaign.
 However, sending private emails asking for support I consider SPAM.
 I am aware of what and where I am able to spend my money.
 Please refrain from messaging me simply to ask me to help you sell your cards.
 Imo It’s rude.”